 Note that if the general partner of a limited partnership is another limited partnership, the document must be signed by its general partner.

-California, on the other hand, does not like the Delaware format and prefers the signer to be listed first, in this manner for a filing done for EXAMPLE COMPANY LP:
+California, on the other hand, does not like the Delaware format and prefers the signer to be listed first, in this manner, for a filing done for EXAMPLE COMPANY LP:

 Joe Johnson, Secretary of ABC Company, Inc., GENERAL PARTNER of EXAMPLE COMPANY LP

-This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.
+This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.